-A student's residency status for fee purposes is determined at the time of admission according to state of Missouri policy (Code of State Regulations 6CSR 10-3.010).
-Copies of the residency policy and petitions for change of residency status are available on request from the Office of the Registrar.
-A student who qualifies for Missouri residency maintains that residency as long as he/she is continuously enrolled.
+A student's residency status for fee purposes is determined at the time of admission according to State of Missouri policy (Code of State Regulations 6CSR 10-3.010).
+Copies of the residency policy and petitions for change of residency status are available on request from Undergraduate Admissions and Recruitment.
+A student who qualifies for Missouri residency maintains that residency as long as they are continuously enrolled.

-Students who petition for Missouri residency must submit the required documentation to the Office of the Registrar, where the burden of proof of residency lies with the student.
+Students who petition for Missouri residency must submit the required documentation to Undergraduate Admissions and Recruitment, where the burden of proof of residency lies with the student.
 The petition for a change of residency status must be completed and submitted no later than the end of the first week of classes of each semester.

 A student who has moved to Missouri for the primary purpose of attending an institution of higher education shall not be considered a bona fide resident of the state of Missouri.
 A student who does not reside in Missouri yet claims to be supported wholly or in part by relatives residing in Missouri is considered a non-Missouri resident.

 International students on a student (F-1) visa cannot be considered Missouri residents.